-Changing career in your forties and fifties can be interpreted by some as “oh they are going through a midlife crisis”.
-This article will help you explore if you are indeed having a midlife crisis or if you genuinely need a midlife career change to experience something new, gain new perspectives and spice up you’re work-life.
+Changing careers in your forties and fifties can be interpreted by some as “oh, they are going through a midlife crisis.”
+This article will help you explore if you are indeed having a midlife crisis or if you genuinely need a midlife career change to experience something new, gain new perspectives, and spice up you’re work-life.

 What is a Midlife Crisis?